 Applicants with a first undergraduate degree may be admitted to the BA (Native Studies) degree program.
-All requirements of the BA (Native Studies) degree, as in §103.1.2 are to be met, but the total number of required courses for the After Degree may be reduced by a maximum of ★60 taken in the first degree.
-These courses from the first degree may only be from the Faculties of Arts or Science, or from any other faculty through which students in the Native Studies degree program may take their second area of concentration (e.g., Agriculture, Forestry, and Home Economics).
-Moreover, these courses from the first degree must be appropriate to satisfy the requirements of the BA (Native Studies) degree.
-The After Degree program is taken under the direction of the School of Native Studies.
+All requirements of the BA (Native Studies) degree, as in §103.1.2 are to be met, but the total number of required courses for the After Degree may be reduced by a maximum of \star 60 taken in the first degree.
+These courses from the first degree may only be from the Faculties of Arts or Science, or from any other Faculty through which students in the Native Studies degree program may take their second area of concentration (e.g., Agriculture, Forestry, and Home Economics).
+Moreover, these courses from the first degree program is taken under the direction of the School of Native Studies.

-BA in Native Studies (Honors) 103.4 (BANS Hon)
+103.4 BA in Native Studies (Honors) (BA NS Hon)